RohanSenthil/CTF-Writeups/NYP-InfoSec-May2022/Categories/Web/Research_Materials.md

 Upgrade-Insecure-Requests: 1
 ```
-2. Once intercepted, we change the host from research.nypinfsecctf.tk/ to topsecret.vaccine.dev since this is suggested in the challenge description.
+2. Once intercepted, we change the host from research.nypinfsecctf.tk to topsecret.vaccine.dev since this is suggested in the challenge description.
 ```
 Host: topsecret.vaccine.dev
 ```